 Slow iPhone?
 Running out of storage?
 Clearing the cache on your iPhone could help.

-There are a number of ways to improve your iPhone’s performance, but clearing its cached data is a quick and easy way to give it a jolt.
+There are a number of ways to improve your iPhone’s performance, but clearing cached data is a quick and easy way to give it a boost.

 How to Clear Cache on iPhone